SpIDER: Spatially Informed Dense Embedding Retrieval for Software Issue Localization: Abstract

 \section{Abstract}

-Retrieving code units~(e.g., files, classes, functions) that are semantically relevant to a given user query, bug report, or feature request from large codebases is a fundamental challenge for LLM-based coding agents.
-Agentic approaches typically employ sparse retrieval methods like \bm{} or dense embedding strategies to identify relevant units.
-While embedding-based approaches can outperform \bm{} by large margins, they often lack exploration of the codebase and underutilize its underlying graph structure.
-To address this, we propose \ours{} (\underline{Sp}atially \underline{I}nformed \underline{D}ense \underline{E}mbedding \underline{R}etrieval), an enhanced dense retrieval approach that incorporates LLM-based reasoning over auxiliary context obtained through graph-based exploration of the codebase.
-Empirical results show that \ours{} consistently improves dense retrieval performance across several programming languages.
+Retrieving code functions, classes or files that are relevant in order to solve a given user query, bug report or feature request from large codebases is a fundamental challenge for Large Language Model (LLM)-based coding agents.
+Agentic approaches typically employ sparse retrieval methods like \bm{} or dense embedding strategies to identify semantically relevant units.
+While embedding-based approaches can outperform \bm{} by large margins, they often don't take into consideration the underlying graph-structured characteristics of the codebase.
+To address this, we propose \ours{} (\oursfull{}), an enhanced dense retrieval approach that integrates LLM-based reasoning along with auxiliary information obtained from graph-based exploration of the codebase.
+We further introduce \oursbench{}, a graph-structured evaluation benchmark curated from \swepoly{}, \sweverified{} and \multiswe{}, spanning codebases from Python, Java, JavaScript and TypeScript programming languages.
+Empirical results show that \ours{} consistently improves dense retrieval performance by at least $13\%$ across programming languages and benchmarks in \oursbench{} .